 The Carthaginians did not have time to rest, however.
 The Romans pulled out their tired and wounded soldiers and sent in fresh troops to attack once again.
 Meanwhile, Scipio was able to implement some useful knowledge he had ascertained about the area.
 Local fishermen had informed him that the lagoon on the north side of the city could be easily crossed on foot at low tide.
 Now his informants came to tell him that low tide was upon them.
 With fresh soldiers on the isthmus, the navy redoubling their efforts to the west and south, and Scipio leading 500 men unexpectedly across the lagoon, the city came under attack from all sides at once.
 Though those on the isthmus continued to struggle, fortifications were almost non-existent to the north.

 The city defenses relied on the lagoon waters for protection, and the citizens were so absorbed with the battle to the east, that they had no idea the Romans were within the walls until they were attacked from behind.
 The defenders abandoned the walls and fled, some to high ground in the city, others to the citadel.
 No longer opposed, the Romans broke through on all sides.
 They took the town violently; killing every man they encountered to instill fear in future enemies.
 The slaughter continued unabated, until finally Mago surrendered the citadel, and Scipio ordered his soldiers to stand down.
 Almost all of the 3,000 active defenders died in the battle.
-Some of the citizens were freed and their goods returned to them, but most of the population was enslaved.
+The Romans freed some of the citizens returned their goods to them, but enslaved most of the population.
 Scipio renamed the city Carthago Nova, literally “New New City,” to separate it from Carthage in Africa.

 What to See Here?